About Us

 The requirements for the degree of Doctor of Philosophy are a thorough mastery of a selected field of study, evidence of the power of independent investigation in this field, a broad knowledge of a wider field of study of which this major subject is a part, a general acquaintance with related fields of knowledge and a mastery of all branches of study which are necessary to a full knowledge of the main subject.

 As today, there was the requirement for a preliminary examination at the end of the second year and a thesis defense.
 At that time the student had to demonstrate that they could read “French and German and any other language needed for the prosecution of his work.”
-Four courses were listed in the Department of Physiology and Physiological Chemistry:

-- Individual instruction in fundamental methods.
+- 101. Advanced Physiology.
+An introduction to original work in Experimental Physiology.
+Individual instruction in fundamental methods.
 Laboratory course.
 One or two units.

 - 103. Advanced Biological Chemistry.
 Biochemical methods of research, biological colloids, enzyme action and metabolism.
 One or two units.